 Try pet therapy.
 Animals have a way of sensing emotions through the chemical changes in your body.
 And they can also help calm you when you’re having an episode of intense emotions.
 A study has shown that interacting with a dog for as little as one week has reduced anxiety symptoms and sleep medications in patients with PTSD by half.

 To know more about animal-assisted therapy, click here.

 It’s never a shame to ask for help if you’re suffering from emotional trauma.
 In fact, recognizing the need for help is a step toward healing.

 Fortunately, there are numerous therapies that can help treat emotional trauma.
-Some of the common therapies used are:
+Some of the common therapies used in residential mental health treatment are: